hagemt/Lights-Open/README.md

 Right-clicking anywhere on the grid rolls back the last move.

-To run, simply compile all the source files using `javac`, and invoke:
+To run, simply use `make` to build a `.jar` file and start playing.

-$ java edu.rpi.hagemt.proglang.hw1.LightsOpenFrame statefile1.los ...

 Several sample state files are included in the top level directory `./state`.